Menu

 Shutterstock.com

-Sprawling over an enormous area and notorious for its traffic woes, Los Angeles can be a daunting place to navigate.
-But if you learn to be savvy about when and how you travel, you can avoid the worst of LA's transportation issues.
+Sprawling over an enormous area and notorious for its traffic issues, Los Angeles can be a daunting place to navigate.
+But if you learn to be savvy about when and how you travel, you can avoid the worst of LA's transport problems.
 From car rentals to taxis, ride-sharing, and public transit, here's everything you need to know about how to get around the city.

 Public transport options in Los Angeles

-Though LA is portrayed as a city of freeways, it does have some excellent public transport options – although the usefulness of these services really depends on where you live as some areas are not connected.
+Though LA is portrayed as a city of freeways, it does have some excellent public transport options – although the usefulness of these services really depends on where you live, as some areas are not connected.
 However, if you do live on a good train or bus line, this is an excellent and very affordable way to get around.
-LA Metro is responsible for public transport and it's a good idea to download the Go Metro Los Angeles mobile app to help you get around the city.
-Across all services, transit rates start at $1.75.
-In addition to a single-ride fare, options include the Metro Day Pass ($7) and the 7-Day Pass ($25).
+LA Metro is responsible for public transport, and it's a good idea to download the latest version of the Go Metro Los Angeles app to help you get around the city.
+Across all services, base fares are $1.75, but Metro now uses fare capping instead of weekly passes.
+This means that once you spend $5 in a day with a TAP card or cash, additional rides that day are free.
 We recommend getting a TAP card, which makes public transport easy and seamless to use.

 Metro Rail